+Only ClubRegistration.net and MotorsportReg.com e-waivers are acceptable.

+Minors may not use e-waivers.

-- NO OTHER TYPE OF DIGITAL WAIVER IS ACCEPTABLE. - Regions are to develop their own tracking system to ensure compliance. - Preserve the signed releases for 95 months from the date of expiration.
-For Minors, preserve for 95 months after Minor is 18 years old.
+Regions are to develop their own waiver tracking system to ensure compliance.

+Preserve the signed releases for 95-months from the event date.

+For Minors, preserve for 95-months after the Minor turns 18 years old.
+(See document retention table on page 83)

-Paper waivers are still acceptable and required for attendees who did not preregister.
-It is solely at the Region's discretion to decide to use either on-line vendor or continue to use paper waivers exclusively.
-Minor Waivers still need to be signed and received on-site at the event in accordance with the requirements listed in this section.
+Color digital copies are acceptable for the archives

+It is solely at the Region's discretion to use online e-waivers, continue using paper waivers exclusively, or to use both.
+Paper waivers are required for attendees who do not submit an e-waiver.
+Minor Waivers need to be paper forms, signed and received on-site at the event in accordance with the requirements listed in this Part and "Part 6.9 - The PCA Junior Participation Program" on page 143.